google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

     "start_url": "/?utm_source=a2hs"

-Success: add a query string to the end of the `start_url` to track how often your app is launched from the home screen.
+Success: add a query string to the end of the `start_url` to track how often your installed app is launched.

 ### `background_color` {: #background-color }